This rich and creamy vegan coconut curry is ready in 30 minutes. It’s veggie-packed, mildly spicy and perfect for a fast dinner.

-You start off with some onions and garlic and sauté them in some olive oil with curry powder, cumin and coriander powder.
-Then you add in some chopped baby corn, sliced red bell pepper and sliced zucchini along with some canned chickpeas.
+You start off by sautéeing onions and garlic in olive oil with curry powder, cumin and ground coriander.
+Then you add baby corn, sliced red bell pepper and sliced zucchini along with canned chickpeas.

-Throw in a can of chopped tomato and a can of coconut milk and bring it to a simmer and let it simmer away until the veggies are soft and cooked.
+Throw in canned chopped tomato and coconut milk, bring it to a simmer and let it simmer away until the veggies are soft and cooked.

 Of course while the curry is simmering away you put on some rice to cook (we used basmati rice, it’s the fastest) so your rice is ready to go the moment the curry is cooked.

-Now just add some lime wedges and chopped cilantro and dinner is served.
+Add lime wedges and fresh cilantro and dinner is served.

-Can I use different veggies in this curry?
-Yes!
-The variety is endless with this curry as you can switch up the veggies anytime.
-Mushrooms, snow peas, green beans, peas, carrots, cauliflower, broccoli, all would be great in this!
+Veggies – you can definitely switch up the veggies and use whatever you have on hand.
+Mushrooms, snow peas, green beans, peas, carrots, cauliflower, broccoli, all would be great in this.

 Just remember that if you choose vegetables that can be slower to cook (like carrots) then it’s a good idea to chop them up smaller so they don’t take too much longer than the other veggies.

-If you like spicier food you can add more curry powder, or add a little cayenne pepper to it for a bit more spiciness.
+Curry powder – we used a mild curry powder for a mild curry.
+If you like spicier food you can add more curry powder, or add a little cayenne pepper for a bit more spiciness.